-NOF Credits: 12 NQF Level: 7 This course provides the pedagogy for the learning, teaching and assessing in the Further Education and Training (FET) phase.
+This course provides the pedagogy for the learning, teaching and assessing in the Further Education and Training (FFT) phase

+Training (FET) phase.

+Course Code: EDUC4267A/EDUC4245A

 Course Description: Teaching isiZulu (FET)

+NQF Credits: 12 NQF Level: 7

 This course provides the pedagogy for the learning, teaching and assessing for teaching isiZulu from Grades 10 through Grades 12 in South African classrooms.
 Approaches to language and literature teaching across multiple genres, modes and media are taught.
 The principles of unit planning, materials design and assessment will be dealt with, drawing on both Home Language and First Additional Language curriculum documents.

+Course Code: EDUC3147A

-Course Description: Teaching Social Sciences (Intermediate Phase) A
+Course Description: Teaching Social Sciences (Inter rmediate Phase) A

+NQF Credits: 6 NQF Level: 6

 This course provides the pedagogy for the learning, teaching and assessing Social Sciences in the Intermediate Phase, Grades 4-7.
 It focuses on pedagogy and teaching subject knowledge for teaching in History and Geography through the study of relevant and applicable topics.

+Course Code: EDUC3148A

-Course Description: Teaching Social Sciences (Intermediate Phase) B
+Course Description: Teaching Social Sciences (Inter rmediate Phase) B

+NQF Credits: 6 NQF Level: 7

 This course extends the teaching of Geography in the context of the Subject: Social Sciences through the study of relevant and applicable topics.
 The focus is on teaching pedagogical and subject knowledge for teaching geography in Grades 4 to 7.
 The course also focuses on the practical knowledge required for History and Geography learning and teaching.